houseofstake/houseofstake.org/blog/2025-08-07-introducing-near-house-of-stake.md

 ### **What We Shipped**

 Over the past year, we’ve worked with the best partner teams in the world to design and ship the House of Stake system.
-Based on governance [research and design](https://www.gauntlet.xyz/resources/near-house-of-stake-governance-proposal) from our friends at [Gauntlet](https://www.gauntlet.xyz/), built by our friends at [FastNear](https://fastnear.com/) and [Agora](https://agora.xyz/), with facilitation, integration and product expertise from our friends at [Hack Humanity](https://www.hackhumanity.com/).
+Based on governance [research and design](https://www.gauntlet.xyz/resources/near-house-of-stake-governance-proposal) from our friends at [Gauntlet](https://www.gauntlet.xyz/), built by our friends at [FastNear](https://fastnear.com/) and [Agora](https://agora.xyz/), and with facilitation, integration and product expertise from our friends at [Hack Humanity](https://www.hackhumanity.com/).
 House of Stake already [live on mainnet](https://gov.houseofstake.org/):

 - **veNEAR Governance Token**: Users lock NEAR, stNEAR, or liNEAR to receive veNEAR.
 The longer the lock, the greater the voting power and rewards.
 This is a pragmatic approach: stake-weighted governance isn’t perfect but it’s currently the most effective Sybil resistance mechanism available.
 Our ambition is to evolve toward more democratic and identity-aware models as the technology matures.